moxl-420/GBC_LED/README.md

 If you don't want to run or buy an ATtiny85-20SU you can bridge J1,J2 and J3.

 !!!!
-ONLY bridge these when not using the microcontroller. !!!!
+ONLY bridge these when NOT using the microcontroller. !!!!

 Schematic of V1:
 ![Schematic](https://github.com/moxl-420/GBC_LED/blob/main/V1_2.PNG)